Top Reasons Why Your US Visa May Be Denied

 Based on Valuable Properties

-While applying for a US visa, it’s not necessary to show or provide documents based on properties like land or stock certificate.
-However, if you provide a proof of owning a property then there are higher chances of getting your visa approved.
+While applying for a US visa, it’s not necessary to show or provide documents based on properties like land or stock certificates.
+However, if you provide proof of owning a property then there are higher chances of getting your visa approved.

 Having a Criminal Record